jackrr/even-weaver/README.md

 ### Nuts n bolts

-- Indexes on username and authtoken token
-- Token expiry
 - FIX: Reset client auth state on login/register (effect in auth context is not re-running)

 ### Navigation